wp-plugins/bepro-listings/readme.txt

 == Other Notes ==

-BePro Listings is the most advanced Direcotory and front end upload plugin available.
-Its dynamic architecture and configuration options facilitate unique and feature filled solutions.
-This allows BePro Listings to meet the needs of various types of directories.
-In fact, you can run multiple directories simultaneously via multisite for FREE, or on one domain with our Form Builder addon.
+BePro Listings is very easy to setup and its compatible with most themes.
+This makes it ideal for everyone from novices to wordpress experts.
+Its suitable for multiple applications because of its configuration options.
+That's how the plugin is able to provide options for multiple directory niches like, real estate, knowledgebase and business listings

-The base free plugin is filled with features used in most, directory, classifieds and portfolio websites.
-Our addons facilitate tons of added features that are only applicable to a subset of users e.g. Real Estate agents, Car Dealers, Business directories, etc. This allows you to confirm BePro Listings can make your project successful before investing heavily in addons
+Because of the configuration options, the plugin's footprint is very lite.
+It only loads the features your website needs.
+With that said, it has features used in most, directory, classifieds and portfolio websites.
+In addition, our addons facilitate tons of added features that are only applicable to a subset of users e.g. Real Estate agents, Car Dealers, Business directories, etc. This allows you to confirm BePro Listings can make your project successful before extending with addons

 Many of what we give away for free, others will charge you for e.g. clusterd google maps and csv import.
 Also note our optional payment and notification features facilitated by the free BePro Cart and BePro Email plugins.
 We invite you to start **making money** today and take advantage of what we consider to be the most **advanced email notification plugin** available.
 These addons continue our trend of offering you a flexible way to build the directory experience that your users require.

 == Changelog ==

+= 2.1.99 (Mar 21th, 2015) =

+* Added new installation wizard
+* Added help links to admin pages

 = 2.1.98 (Mar 20th, 2015) =